 The leaders of this nation are deciding whether to attack the Syrian government and thus proving in their twisted thinking that they believe that killing people by means of rockets is somehow more righteous than killing them using gas.

-Now in all the world we dropped the only two atomic weapons in the history of modern warfare killing around a quarter of a million people in one fell swoop—twice!
-The land of the free and home of the brave did that.
+All the while, we dropped the only two atomic weapons in the history of modern warfare killing around a quarter of a million people in one fell swoop—twice!
+The "land of the free and home of the brave" did that.
 “But it was necessary.”
 [People say.]
-See, in our twisted thinking, when you break it down it is the same basic reason a woman gets an abortion.
+See, in our twisted thinking, when you break it down, it is the same basic reason a woman gets an abortion.
 They convince themselves that it is necessary.
 And they feel justified in doing it but then later on the psychological effects are not so good.

 In addition to that block of 60 million or so people, there is a much larger block of the population who though they retain some contact with a church really do not care all that much about what is right and good in God's sight and who will do nothing to straighten things out within the nation.